ABOUT ME

 Appointed in 2025 as co-lead Mental Coach at the National Athletics Performance Center in Aigle.

-Protocols grounded in sports psychology and neuroscience research, tailored to each individual.
 An outside, independent perspective, developed alongside elite athletes, accomplished professionals, and artists.

 No motivational speeches.
 Just results.